jtrein/pension-tracker/README.md

 ## Some notes on what I think is important, given more time

 Thanks for reviewing the assessment!
-It was fun to work on focusing what's vital in a limited span of time.
+It was fun to work on and focus on what's vital in a limited span of time.
 I believe I was able to finsh the entire core of the task, with the *Stretch* items.
 Below are some items, with respect to the time alotted that I'd try and implement as I believe they're important.

 - Form fields
   - Prepended and styled £ symbol for currency inset on `<input type="number">`.
 These guide the user in what to expect.